Considerations that Influence Exotic Hardwood Decisions

 Moisture Content Diversity

-Wood’s moisture content (MC) also exerts a powerful influence over the success of exotic hardwood flooring installations.
+Wood’s MC also exerts a powerful influence over the success of exotic hardwood flooring installations.
 As of early 2012, the industry has not developed universal grading standards for exotic hardwoods.
 That means consumers must rely on quality manufacturing by the manufacturer of the flooring.
-Also, manufacturers who produce mixed-and-matched exotic engineered hardwood floor products face the difficult task of managing varying moisture content characteristics for each species in the mix.
+Also, manufacturers who produce mixed-and-matched exotic engineered hardwood floor products face the difficult task of managing varying MC characteristics for each species in the mix.
 Put simply, mixed-and-matched wood flooring requires much greater investment in measuring for the equilibrium moisture content (EMC) – wood’s stable moisture status – than single-species flooring.

-That said, installers are able to purchase accurate wood moisture meters which have different wood specific gravity settings and corrections tables for exotic hardwood applications.
-Meters, such as Wagner’s MMC220, has Extended Range Specific Gravities available which enables flooring professionals to customize assessments for the correct moisture content in tropical wood species.
+That said, installers are able to purchase accurate wood moisture meters which have different wood SG settings and corrections tables for exotic hardwood applications.
+Meters, such as Wagner’s MMC220, has Extended Range Specific Gravities available which enables flooring professionals to customize assessments for the correct MC in tropical wood species.

 Latest posts by Ron Smith (see all)